dean-vollebregt/document_manager/README.md

 * lambda contains the source code of an AWS lambda function that provides file upload, modify and delete services

-* public contains the HTML, CSS and Javascript used to create the user interface
+* public contains the HTML, CSS and Javascript used to create a user interface

 The user interface can be viewed here: